Where is the Theatre Department located?

 a cross-section of students pursuing a variety of majors.

-Who are the Theatre Faculty?
+Who are the Theatre and Dance Faculty?

 The Theatre Department consists of four full-time teaching faculty,

-two full-time non-teaching staff, and a small group of adjunct
+three full-time non-teaching staff, and a small group of adjunct

 the faculty also maintain professional theatre affiliations and